NaginB/maggie-api/readme.md

 - Use the `middleWares` array to inject custom Express middlewares into the `POST` route.
 - Enables features like authentication, authorization, logging, etc.

-### 5. Field Filtering: `getKeys` and `getByIdKeys`
+### 5. Field Filtering (Deprecated)

+- ⚠️ `getKeys` and `getByIdKeys` are deprecated.
-- Use `getKeys` to return only selected fields for the `GET /:model` endpoint.
+- Use `settings.get.keys` to select fields in `GET /:model`.
-- Use `getByIdKeys` to filter the fields returned in `GET /:model/:id`.
+- Use `settings.getById.keys` to select fields in `GET /:model/:id`.
-- Helps reduce payload size and expose only relevant data.
+- This improves flexibility and aligns with modern structured configurations.

 ### 6. CRUD Endpoints (Auto-generated)